-For the purpose of this study KVA was used to measure the value added by the human capital assets and the system assets by analyzing the processes performances.
+For the purpose of this study KVA was used to measure the value added by the human capital assets (i.e., military personnel executing the processes) and the system assets (e.g., new sensor) by analyzing the processes performances.
 By capturing the value of knowledge embedded in systems and used by operators of the processes, KVA identified the productivity of the system-process alternatives.
 Because KVA identifies every process output required to produce the final aggregated output, the common unit costs and the common unit values were estimated.
-KVA quantifies value in two key productivity metrics: return on knowledge (ROK) and return on investment (ROI).